openfl/OpenFLDevelopersGuide/working-with-sound/loading-external-sound-files.md

 The Sound class dispatches two events that make it relatively easy to display the loading progress of a sound: ProgressEvent.PROGRESS and Event.COMPLETE.
 The following example shows how to use these events to display progress information about the sound being loaded:

-import flash.events.Event;
+import openfl.events.Event;

-import flash.events.ProgressEvent; import flash.media.Sound;
+import openfl.events.ProgressEvent; import openfl.media.Sound;

-import flash.net.URLRequest;
+import openfl.net.URLRequest;

 var s:Sound = new Sound(); s.addEventListener(ProgressEvent.PROGRESS, onLoadProgress); s.addEventListener(Event.COMPLETE, onLoadComplete); s.addEventListener(IOErrorEvent.IO_ERROR, onIOError);